henrietta-k/adapt-learning-wiki/Core-Plug-ins-in-the-Adapt-Learning-Framework.md

 ## Adapt Core Plug-ins
 The Adapt community is committed to supporting the plug-ins listed below.
-Other plug-ins are available through third-parties, but Adapt does not certify them in any manner.
+Other plug-ins are available through third-parties, but the Adapt project does not certify them in any manner.

 ##Components
 #### Presentation Components